 Todd Rayne received his doctorate in geology from the University of Wisconsin-Madison, and before that he worked in the petroleum and environmental consulting industries.
 Rayne's current research involves using environmental tracers numerical modeling to study the impacts of urbanization on ground water flow systems.
 He also is involved with modeling ground water flow through fractured aquifers and wellhead protection studies.
 He is the author of two solution manuals for hydrogeology textbooks and has published papers in Hydrogeology Journal, Nordic Hydrology and Northeastern Geology and Environmental Science.

-She is a structural geologist and is currently engaged in research projects in Iceland and in Egypt.
-Tewksbury has also played a leadership role in the national geoscience education community for over 15 years and has given dozens of workshops to faculty in departments across the country and abroad.
-She has been awarded nine different NSF grants to fund both her research and her work in geoscience education.
+A member of the Hamilton College faculty since 1978, Tewksbury earned a doctorate in geology from University of Colorado and has held three different endowed chairs at Hamilton.
+Tewksbury, a structural geologist, is engaged in research projects in Iceland and Egypt.
+She has been a leader in the national geoscience education community for more than 15 years and has given workshops to faculty across the country and abroad.
+She has been awarded nine different National Science Foundation grants to fund her research and work.
 Tewksbury is a past president of the American Geological Institute and the National Association of Geoscience Teachers.
-She was named New York State Professor of the Year in 1997 by the Carnegie Foundation for the Advancement of Teaching and was the 2004 recipient of NAGT's Neil Miner Award for exceptional contributions to the stimulation of interest in the Earth Sciences.
-In 2006, she received an honorary degree from St. Lawrence University for her work in geoscience education.More about Barbara Tewksbury >>
+She was named New York State Professor of the Year in 1997 by the Carnegie Foundation for the Advancement of Teaching, and in 2004 she received the NAGT's Neil Miner Award for exceptional contributions to the stimulation of interest in the Earth Sciences.
+In 2006, she received an honorary degree from St. Lawrence University for her work in geoscience education.
+She maintains her own professional website.